otto-de/api-guidelines/api-guidelines/rest/http/headers/rules/must-forward-test-header.md

 # MUST forward `Test` header

-An API provider or consumer that makes API requests as a direct consequence of an API request or response flagged with a test header must add the [`Test` header](./may-use-header.md) of the triggering interaction to all following requests.
+An API provider or consumer that makes API requests as a direct consequence of an API request or response flagged with a test header must add the [`Test` header](./may-use-header.md) of the triggering interaction to all following requests and subsequent asynchronous events.

-This behavior enables downstream API providers and consumers to choose whether or not they would like to participate in the test.
+This behavior enables downstream API providers and consumers to choose whether they would like to participate in the test.